Ibrahim-El-Khouli/Lab-Animal-Health-Risk-Prediction/README.md

 ### 1. Project Objectives

 #### Research Problem
 The goal of this project is to develop a **reproducible, modular pipeline** for quantifying laboratory animal health by integrating multiple measurable indicators into a composite **Health Score (0–100)**.
 Each animal is classified into **Low**, **Medium**, or **High** health-risk categories.
+The project uses [synthetic data](https://github.com/Ibrahim-El-Khouli/Lab-Animal-Health-Risk-Prediction/blob/main/data/data_cleaned_realistic.csv) and a fully documented [notebook](https://github.com/Ibrahim-El-Khouli/Lab-Animal-Health-Risk-Prediction/blob/main/lab-animal-health-risk-prediction.ipynb) for model development and evaluation.

-**Design Principle — Species-Agnostic Adaptability**
+**Design Principle — Future Species Adaptability**

-- Retrainable across multiple species (rats, mice, rabbits, guinea pigs) with minimal modification.
+- Currently trained on rats, but the pipeline can be retrained for other species (mice, rabbits, guinea pigs) with species-specific datasets.
-- Enables broad translational applicability in biomedical and preclinical research.
+- Enables potential translational applicability in biomedical and preclinical research once retrained.

 #### Key Benefits